(Note: This story was updated April 8, 2019)

-Or if moonshine is more your speed, check out the Carolina Moon Distillery.
+Or if moonshine is more your speed, check out the Carolina Moon Distillery (actualluy located in Edgefield, S.C., right across the River -- 116 Court House Square).
 Steeped in the South’s moonshine tradition, Carolina Moon Distillery offers an array of small batch spirits.
 Each spirit is distilled, bottled and package, by hand and onsite using local ingredients, and each product retains a personal touch.
 Guests can visit the artisan distillery's taste room and sample batches such as Ole Tom Whiskey or moonshine.

 Visitors looking for some extra exercise can stroll along Augusta’s Riverwalk that winds along the Savannah River.
 The Riverwalk is lined with greenery and historical monuments with views of architectural masterpieces across the way.
 The Riverwalk is close to several culinary retreats.

 Woodrow Wilson's boyghood home.
 (Courtesy of Augusta CVB)

 Most people probably don't know that President Woodrow Wilson lived in Augusta as a boy, and his boyhood home is available to tourists.
 The home is a National Historic Landmark and serves as a house museum depicting the life Wilson as a boy growing up in Georgia during the Civil War and Reconstruction.
 As the oldest Presidential residence in the state, it serves as an educational facility and a historic attraction for the city of Augusta, the state of Georgia and the nation.